 - Applying to college or graduate school

-- Seeking a professional license, such as becoming a doctor or lawyer
+- Seeking a professional license, such as becoming a doctor

 - Receiving federal financial aid

 - Applying for jobs

 - Applying for an immigration visa, green card, or citizenship

 - Applying for safe and affordable rental housing

 Other Collateral Consequences

 Whether you are convicted of a misdemeanor or a felony, you will have to deal with more than the statutory penalties.
 In addition to jail time and a fine, you may have to follow the rules of probation.
 Being on probation restricts your rights and your movements.
 There are 23 conditions the courts can impose on you, including any of the following: